Dawn of the Dead (1978 film): Post-production

 Dawn of the Dead has received a number of re-cuts and re-edits, due mostly to Argento's rights to edit the film for international foreign language release.
 Romero controlled the final cut of the film for English-language territories.
 In addition, the film was edited further by censors or distributors in certain countries.
-Romero, acting as the editor for his film, completed a hasty 139-minute version of the film (now known as the Extended, or Director's Cut) for premiere at the 1978 Cannes Film Market.
+Romero, acting as the editor for his film, completed a hasty 139-minute version of the film (now known as the Extended, or previously erroneously as Director's Cut) for premiere at the 1978 Cannes Film Market.
 This was later pared down to 126 minutes for the US theatrical release.
 The US theatrical cut of the film earned the taboo rating of X because of its graphic violence.
 Rejecting this rating, Romero and the producers chose to release the film unrated to help the film's commercial success.
 United Film Distribution Company eventually agreed to release it domestically in the United States.
 The film was refused classification in Australia twice: in its theatrical release in 1978 and once again in 1979.
 The cuts presented to the Australian Classification Board were Argento's cut and Romero's cut, respectively.
 Dawn of the Dead was finally released there by United Artists, with an R18+ rating following six minutes worth of cuts compared to Romero's US version, in February 1980.

 Internationally, Argento controlled the Euro cut for non-English speaking countries.
 The version he created clocked in at 119 minutes.
 It included changes such as more music from Goblin than the cuts completed by Romero, removal of some expository scenes, and a faster cutting pace.
 There are, however, extra lines of dialogue and gore shots that are not in either of Romero's edits.
 It actually debuted nearly nine months before the US theatrical cut.
 Dawn of the Dead was released under different names in Europe: in Italy as Zombi: L'alba dei Morti Viventi (Zombies: Dawn of the Living Dead), followed in March 1979 in France as Zombie: Le Crépuscule des Morts Vivants (Zombie: Twilight of the Living Dead), in Spain as Zombi: El Regreso de los Muertos Vivientes (Zombie: Return of the Living Dead), in the Netherlands as Zombie: In De Greep van de Zombies (In the Grip of the Zombies), in Germany by Constantin Film as Zombie, and in Denmark as Zombie: Rædslernes Morgen (Zombie: The Morning of Horrors).

 Dawn of the Dead was successful internationally.
 Its success in then-West Germany earned it the Golden Screen Award, given to films that have at least three million admissions within 18 months of release.
 A majority of these versions were released on DVD in the 2004 Special Edition, and have previously been released on VHS.
 The freelance photographer Richard Burke, working for Pittsburgh Magazine, released in May 2010 the first exclusive behind-the-scenes photos from the set.